-Chronic fatigue syndrome (CFS) is a complex illness that affects many systems of the body, particularly the nervous and immune systems.
-People with CFS experience extreme tiredness that doesn't go away with rest and cannot be explained by other more easily detected causes.
+Chronic fatigue syndrome (CFS) is a complex illness that affects many systems of your body, particularly the nervous and immune systems.
+People with CFS experience extreme tiredness that doesn't go away with rest and can’t be explained by other causes.

-People with CFS experience overwhelming physical and mental tiredness (fatigue).
+People with CFS experience overwhelming physical and mental fatigue (tiredness).
 This is different to the tiredness that well people experience after strenuous exercise or a day's work.
-It also differs from the ongoing (chronic) fatigue associated with many long term illnesses.
 CFS-associated fatigue can be debilitating and does not readily get better with rest.

 Other common symptoms include:

 - impaired memory or concentration

 - multiple joint pain without joint swelling or redness

 - headaches of a new type, pattern or severity

 - tiredness that can last for more than 24 hours after physical or mental exertion.